In This Issue:

 On March 4, 2013, in a speech at Columbia Law School, Pallente called for “the next great copyright act.”
 She dated the last major copyright law to 1976 and the last sustained attention to copyright law to the 1990s.
 Meanwhile, she said, copyright law both affects far greater numbers of people because of digital technologies and requires “an army of lawyers” to understand its basics.
-An expanded version of her speech is available here; a report from Columbia on the speech, here.

 On March 20, Pallente testified before the Subcommittee on Courts, Intellectual Property and the Internet of the House of Representatives Committee on the Judiciary.
 She repeated her call for a wide-ranging review.
 She also identified three areas that appear ripe for Congressional action: public performance rights for sound recordings, orphan works, and illegal streaming.
 She stressed that “Congress has a duty to keep authors in its mind’s eye, including songwriters, book authors, filmmakers, photographers, and visual artists.
 A law that does not provide for authors would be illogical – hardly a copyright law at all.”
 Information about the hearing is available here.